 Lending more traction to that theory, Google hinted at a high-end price saying that the Pixel 6 and Pixel 6 Pro will be “a premium-priced product.”

 All of that said, retail leaks point in the opposite direction.
 The Pixel 6 will, apparently, be the cheapest flagship-tier Pixel in the lineup’s history with a possible starting price of $599, with the Pro model potentially landing at $899.

 As the release date approaches, Google is continuing to tease the release of the Pixel 6 Pro and its little brother.
 In mid-September, Google released the first full ad about the Pixel 6 that shows the phone in people’s hands and keeps pushing Material You design in Android 12.

 The company also posted to Instagram a picture of a bunch of Pixel 6 devices celebrating the Material You look of Android 12.

 After the first online ad, Google the same week started a branded content partnership in the UK wherein the Pixel 6 is used and shown off by characters of a new television series.

-Google has also started showing the Pixel 6 and Pixel 6 Pro in its flagship retail store in New York City, putting up billboards in the US, as well as making some special edition potato chips to tease the phone’s arrival.
+Google has also started showing the Pixel 6 and Pixel 6 Pro in its flagship retail store in New York City, putting up billboards in the US, magazine ads, as well as making some special edition potato chips to tease the phone’s arrival.
 The joke plays off of Google’s new “original chips,” aka the Tensor chipset debuting in Pixel 6.
 As of September 20, the phones had picked up FCC approval, a very important step leading up to their official launch in at least the United States where, clearly, Google plans to sell a lot of phones.